 Social and community support

 This is very important.
 Often the key worker plays a vital role.
 However, families, friends and local support groups can also be major sources of help.
-Contact details of the head offices of the main support organisations are listed in links at the end of this leaflet.
-However, these organisations also have many local groups throughout the UK.
+These organisations have many local groups throughout the UK.

 Encouraging physical health